ShacMuSe/Chrome-extension-TaskMaster/README.md

 # TaskMaster
 # Features:

--Task management: Easily add, modify, delete and mark as complete tasks.
+-Task management: add, modify, delete and mark as complete tasks.

 -Estimated difficulty and time: Set an estimated difficulty and time for each task.